WilliamJGrace/todoapp-MERN/README.md

 * User can have multiple todo lists &#x2611;
 * User can name their todo lists &#x2611;
 * User can edit the name of their todo list
-* User greeted with loading message whilst lists and items load

 [Deployed app on Heroku](https://mytodonotes.herokuapp.com/)